 - Support for marriage equality and LGBT rights has trended upward.
 63 percent of Americans now support gay marriage, up from 40 percent a decade ago.
-Acceptance of gay relationship has gone up by 30 points in the last two decades.
+Acceptance of gay relationships has gone up by 30 points in the last two decades.
 71 percent of Americans believe transgender people should be able to serve, and serve openly, in the military.
 53 percent are in favor of new laws to protect LGBTs from discrimination.

-- Seven in ten Americans believe the health care system either has major problems or is in a crisis.
+- Seven in ten Americans believe their health care system either has major problems or is in a crisis.
 Seven in ten also believe there is a role for government in ensuring everybody has access to health care.
-Support for government involved fell in the years preceding Barack Obama’s presidency but rose when Republicans tried to block Obamacare.
+Support for government involvement fell in the years preceding Barack Obama’s presidency but rose when Republicans tried to block Obamacare.
 Abolishing private insurance, which a few of the Democratic presidential candidate have proposed, would be unpopular, but Americans clearly aren’t satisfied with the status quo.

-- Seven in ten Americans also believe their country should play a leading or major role in “trying to solve international problems” — and there is almost no partisan divide on this issue.
+- Seven in ten Americans believe their country should play a leading or major role in “trying to solve international problems” — and there is almost no partisan divide on this issue.
 More Americans than ever — 80 percent — back NATO.
 66 percent believe the United States should defend its allies.
-63 percent favor working with and in international organizations like the UN to bring about world cooperation.
+63 percent favor working with and in organizations like the UN to bring about world cooperation.

 - Support for stricter gun laws has increased from 44 to 61 percent in the last ten years.
 Between 84 and 94 percent of Americans (depending on how the question is asked) support universal background checks on gun purchases.